 What value are you seeking from OKRs?

 To achieve directional autonomy, you need a clear common objective for the business, for teams to point their objectives towards.
-Rather than relying on personal responsibility, team based OKRs rely on peer responsibility.
-For those that have been teenagers or have had teenager kids of their own, you know this is a pretty powerful mechanism to drive behaviour.
+Rather than relying on personal responsibility, team-based OKRs rely on peer responsibility.
+For those that have been teenagers or have had teenage kids of their own, you know this is a pretty powerful mechanism to drive behaviour.